oroinc/crm/README.md

 ```

 This method should be extended to add other operators like, in, etc, for now you have to define the method in your custom repository.

+Another interesting method is prepareQueryBuilder(), it allows to prepare query builder with attribute to select, criterias, order.

+As it returns a QueryBuilder you can get the query add some very custom clauses, add lock mode, change hydration mode, etc.

 There is also a method to load a flexible entity and all values without lazy loading :